Combining kernel estimators in the uniform deconvolution problem: Introduction

 An important condition for these estimators to be properly defined is that the characteristic function $\phi_k$ of the density $k$ has no zeroes, which renders it useless for instance for uniform deconvolution.
 At the same time this shows that uniform deconvolution is a non standard deconvolution problem.
 In fact, Hu and Ridder (2004) argue that in economic applications the assumption of no zeros for $\phi_k$ is not reasonable.
 If the error distribution has bounded support and is symmetric then its characteristic function will have zeros.
 They propose an approximation of the Fourier transform estimator in such cases.
 For other modifications of the Fourier inversion method, applicable to uniform deconvolution, see Hall and Meister (2007) and Feuerverger, Kim and Sun (2008).

 A second general approach is {\em nonparametric maximum likelihood}.
 The likelihood of $F$ is equal to

 One can try to explicitly determine a distribution function $F$ that maximizes this likelihood.
-This works for exponential deconvolution and for a special case of uniform deconvolution (if the distribution induced by $F$ concentrated on [0,1]) where explicit expressions can be derived.
+This works for exponential deconvolution where a unique explicit maximizing $F$ can be derived, see Jongbloed (1998).
+For a special case of uniform deconvolution (if the distribution induced by $F$ concentrated on [0,1]) an explicit expression for a maximizing $F$ can also be derived.
+However, from formula (\ref{convun}) below it follows that the likelihood is determined by the values $F(X_j)-F(X_j-1), i=j,\ldots,n$.
+Hence any $F$ assigning the same probability to the intervals $(X_j-1,X_j]$ will have the same likelihood.
+So here the maximizer is not unique.
 In other cases a numerical maximization procedure is required.
 For recent results see the thesis of S. Donauer.

 A third general approach is provided by {\em inversion}.
 A selected group of deconvolution problems allows explicit inversion formulas of (\ref{convgen}), expressing the density of interest $f$ in terms of the density $g$ of the data.
 In these cases we can estimate $f$ by substituting for instance a direct density estimate of $g$, for instance the kernel estimate (\ref{directest}), in the inversion formula.
 In Van Es and Kok (1998) this strategy has been pursued for deconvolution problems where $k$ equals the exponential density, the Laplace density, and their repeated convolutions.